 d.
 Can be made resistant to fire, rot, termite and fungal attack throughout the entire matrix of the product rather than just being envelope treated to increase its longevity.

-Has been Certified to meet the PRG320 Standard for CLT based on Aspen with compelling superior performance and far more efficient conversion rate.
+Has been tested to meet the PRG320 Standard for CLT based on Aspen with compelling superior performance and far more efficient conversion rate.

 Ability to use abundant, faster growing and lower cost pulp logs compared to diminishing and expensive saw logs, which are urgently needed for traditional light frame construction.